-6.23 At Wells-next-the-Sea Primary and Nursery School, all staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.
+6.23 At Alderman Peel High all staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.

-6.24 At Wells-next-the-Sea Primary and Nursery School, we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:
+6.24 At Alderman Peel High we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:

-- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children;
+- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held;

-- We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - When a child goes missing from education the school office will ring on each day of absence and after three days of absence a doctor's note is required.
-In prolonged absence the family will be referred to the school FSP.
-Absence will be monitored by the person responsible for attendance and action will be taken where necessary.
-If there has been no contact from the family regarding the absence, 2 members of staff including a DSL will make a welfare check home visit to make contact with the family and see the child.
+- We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - Child Missing Education responses are based upon the level of risk. - All students: Day 1 and every subsequent day calling until reason for absence is established. - All students: Contacting other family members as required - As required: Home visits, liaison with police, liason with other schools re siblings, liaison with Social Worker and other agencies if they are supporting the family.